damladmrk/YZABootcamp/README.md

 #### 📝 Notes:
 - [Data](cognitia_dataset.csv) to train the model is finalized.
 - For [Main Model](BootcampMain.ipynb) XGBoost used and trained.
+- [Test Cases](images/sprint3/CognitiaTestCases.pdf) for professionals and cliends are created.

 #### 🎯 Total Points: